 To allow sufficient time for review and approval, the final version of the thesis should be distributed to the Advisor and committee members at least two weeks before the ETD submission deadline for that semester.

-Graduation deadlines set by the Graduate School for each semester are listed at the site: http://gradapps.uc.edu/graduationdeadlines/graduation-deadlines.aspx
+Graduation deadlines set by the Graduate School for each semester are listed at the site: Graduation deadlines.

 Graduate School Checklist